siyul-park/uniflow/README.md

 ## 📚 Learn More

+Your list is well-written and clear.
+Here’s a slightly more polished version:

 - [Getting Started](./docs/getting_started.md): Introduces CLI installation and workflow management.
-- [Key Concepts](./docs/key_concepts.md): Explains the fundamental concepts such as nodes, connections, ports, and packets.
+- [Key Concepts](./docs/key_concepts.md): Explains fundamental concepts like nodes, connections, ports, and packets.
 - [Architecture](./docs/architecture.md): Details the process of loading node specifications and executing workflows.
-- [Debugging](./docs/debugging.md): Offers guidance on using the debugger, including starting a debugging session, setting breakpoints, and examining state.
+- [Debugging](./docs/debugging.md): Covers how to start a debugging session, set breakpoints, and inspect states for effective debugging.
-- [User Extensions](./docs/user_extensions.md): Guides on adding new features and integrating with existing services.
+- [User Extensions](./docs/user_extensions.md): Provides guidance on adding new features and integrating with existing services.

 ## 🌐 Community and Support